NielsBongers/openfoam-airfoil-optimization/README.md

 The result is a CSV containing airfoil parameters and their performance.
 These can be further post-processed with ParaView.

 Overall, I'm surprised at how smoothly this project went.
-The existence of existing repos helped a lot, especially with meshing.
+The existing repos helped a lot, especially with meshing.
 I found it an interesting introduction into coupling optimization methods and non-trivial simulations.
+I'm still impressed at how effective differential evolution was - with a previous meshing-template, it was able to find and exploit flaws with ease.

 ## Installation